50k-Customs/50k-addons/base_50k_addons/readme.txt

 ### CHANGELOG FOR LATEST VERSION

-- Only slots for NextGen SCANIAS
+- Tweaked slots for horns (rotate a bit up, so horns do not intersect cabin)
-- Fixed lampmask problem on LED marker light
+- Added orange Hella LED Marker light
-- Added extra slots on VisorBars

 ### CREDITS